MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kdc.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure a domain controller to request compound authentication.

 > [!NOTE]
 > For a domain controller to request compound authentication, the policy "KDC support for claims, compound authentication, and Kerberos armoring" must be configured and enabled.